Datebook – Events Calendar

 Wednesday 5/15

 • The Greene County Public Health Department will hold a rabies clinic at Angelo Canna Town Park, 82 Joseph D. Spencer Lane in Cairo on Wednesday, May 15 from 5-7 PM.
-Pre-registration is required by calling (518) 719-3600.
+Pre-registration is required.
+Pre-register at https://www.GreeneGovernment.com/free-rabies-clinics or by call (518) 719-3600.
 Donations requested.
 All proceeds go to Public Health.
 Bring proof of your pet’s prior vaccination (certificate, not tag) for a 3-year certificate.
 If no record is presented, your pet will be given a 1-year certificate.
 All cats, dogs and ferrets are required to be vaccinated for rabies starting at 12 weeks old.
 If you are feeding a stray, please bring them to be vaccinated.
 This is a drive-up only clinic.
 You must wear a face mask and remain inside your vehicle at all times.
 Please be prepared with proper leashes, carriers and muzzles, if necessary, for your animals to keep them and others safe.

 • The Greene County Chamber of Commerce will hold a Business After Hours networking event at Day Line Oyster Bar & Kitchen, 60 South River Street in Coxsackie on Wednesday, May 15 from 5-7 PM.
 Enjoy drinks and light bites, meet new members, catch up with old friends, share updates about your business, and network.